CASH DASH · 2025

 A known compromise we shipped.

 There was no elegant mobile solution for showing the full prize ladder within the floating button constraint.
-The stacking mechanic was functional — the full table one tap away — but the default state showed less than the desktop version, where the full ladder sits permanently visible.
-I'd revisit this with engineering earlier next time.
+The stacking approach was functional — the full table one tap away — but the default state showed less context than the desktop version, where the full ladder sits permanently visible.
+I'd revisit this constraint with engineering earlier next time.

 Weather app image